Understanding Our Class Levels

 Self-awareness and adaptability are core skills.
 At every level, we look at how well you know your own body, how quickly you can integrate change, and how you maintain your quality across different partners.
 These are the skills that make you a genuinely good social dancer.

 Cultural heritage is woven in, not bolted on.
 Understanding where Lindy Hop comes from — the Savoy Ballroom, the musicians, the communities of Harlem — isn’t a separate history lesson.
 It’s part of what it means to progress as a dancer.
-At every level, we’ll provide small but consistent references to the cultural context, which over time accumulates and we hope deepens alongside the movement.
+At every level, we’ll provide small but consistent references, which over time accumulate and we hope deepen alongside the movement.

 Process over product.
 We value how you learn and evolve, not just what you can currently do.
 A dancer who can take feedback, adapt, and grow will always progress further than one who performs well but resists change.